David-Ingraham/HackTheBox/TypesOfShell/README.md

 -l stands for listen, v is for verbose so netcat will print outpur updating us on the state of the connection, n blocks DNS resolution so our machine doesnt try to connect to a DNS server and translate the incoming ip to a domain name and waste time, and p allows you to specify a port.

-Commands to run on target machine:
+payloads to run on target machine:

 lunix shells:
 ``` bash